mattfeltonma/azure-network-journey/README.md

 This repository contains a collection of core networking patterns starting from basic to advanced.
 The goal is to assist customers with picking the right pattern for their stage of the journey.
 Each pattern includes a summary, benefits and considerations, and diagrams providing examples of the patterns and what the route tables could look like.

 For the purposes of this repository, north and south traffic is traffic ingressing or egressing to the Internet.
-East and west is traffic ingressing or egressing between on-premises and Azure or between workloads running in Azure.
+East and west is traffic ingressing or egressing between on-premises and Azure or between workloads running in different virtual networks in Azure.

-This repository now includes patterns for Azure Virtual WAN (VWAN).
-Those patterns include a considerable amount of detail to help educate customers on routing within VWAN.
-Due to the detail, the diagrams are best viewed by downloading the diagrams from this repository.
-These are contained in the [images folder](/images/).
-VWAN is an ever evolving Microsoft product and many of the limitations outlined in these patterns are in the process of being addressed.
-As those features make their way to general availability the patterns will be modified to reflect that.

 **Note that in the patterns with firewalls, the firewalls are assumed to have a separate dedicated network interface in a management subnet.
 This is not shown in the diagrams.**

-**Note that these patterns in the VWAN section are not inclusive of all VWAN patterns.
-The patterns included are the patterns the author believes most viable and appropriate.
-Customers should work with their trusted Microsoft partners and account team if these patterns do not work for their use cases.**

-**Reference [Palo Alto](https://www.paloaltonetworks.com/resources/guides/azure-transit-vnet-deployment-guide) for great detail on firewall architecture, design, and implementation guidance in Azure.**

 For detail on the traffic flows of the more complex network architectures listed here, reference [this repository](https://github.com/mattfeltonma/azure-networking-patterns).